From Unlearning to UNBRANDING: A Benchmark for Trademark-Safe Text-to-Image Generation: Related Work

 \section{Related Work}

 Our work connects two research areas: the study of branding signals in machine learning models and concept erasure in generative systems.

 Brand cues have been widely examined in computer vision, primarily in recognition and detection settings.
 Prior work shows that models rely not only on explicit logos but also on structural trade dress features, such as characteristic shapes and textures.
-In fashion, for example, \citet{kiapour2018brandlogovisual} demonstrates that both logo and non-logo cues strongly influence brand classification.
-In vision-language models, SLANT~\citep{qraitem2024slantspuriouslogoanalysis} highlights the prevalence of logos in web-scale data and the resulting spurious correlations.
+In fashion, for example, \cite{kiapour2018brandlogovisual} demonstrates that both logo and non-logo cues strongly influence brand classification.
+In vision-language models, SLANT~\cite{qraitem2024slantspuriouslogoanalysis} highlights the prevalence of logos in web-scale data and the resulting spurious correlations.
 These works provide insight into how models internalize brand identity, but they do not address generative removal of branding or the preservation of object fidelity once brand cues are stripped away.

-Concept erasure and unlearning methods attempt to suppress undesired categories, identities, or styles in diffusion models~\citep{gandikota2023erasing, kumari2023ablating, avrahami2023blended, gandikota2024unified}.
+Concept erasure and unlearning methods attempt to suppress undesired categories, identities, or styles in diffusion models~\cite{gandikota2023erasing,kumari2023ablating,avrahami2023blended,gandikota2024unified}.
 Although effective for broad concepts, these techniques typically operate at a coarse level, often harming nearby semantics or degrading image quality.
-Recent efforts toward finer control include adversarial preservation~\citep{bui2025erasingundesirableconceptsdiffusion}, domain correction~\citep{wu2025unlearningconceptsdiffusionmodel}, and prompt-based hiding and recovery~\citep{bui2025hidingrecoveringknowledgetexttoimage}.
-However, none of these methods target the unique challenge posed by brands, which requires removing highly specific visual identifiers while maintaining the underlying object (such as a car or bottle) unchanged.
+Recent efforts toward finer control include adversarial preservation~\cite{bui2025erasingundesirableconceptsdiffusion}, domain correction~\cite{wu2025unlearningconceptsdiffusionmodel}, and prompt-based hiding and recovery~\cite{bui2025hidingrecoveringknowledgetexttoimage}.
+However, none of these methods address the unique challenge posed by brands, which requires removing highly specific visual identifiers while preserving the underlying object (e.g., a car or bottle).

 To our knowledge, no existing approach addresses this fine-grained disentanglement.
 Our work fills this gap by formalizing unbranding as a distinct task and by providing the first benchmark designed to systematically evaluate it.